MScBiomedicalInformatics/MSIB32500/lectures/lecture2.md

 2. Start the script with #! /bin/bash (or #! /bin/sh depending of your operative system and preference)
 3. Write some code
 4. Save the script file as filename.sh
-5. Set the executable permisson for filename.sh for the target users
+5. Set the executable permission for filename.sh for the target users
 6. To excute the script